SEND Information Report 2020 -21

 No child is excluded from activities at Southglade.
 If your child needs extra support to take part in activities, including residential trips, the school will carry out a risk assessment and will cater for this as best as it can.

 What support is there for my child’s overall well-being?

 We have a robust safeguarding policy and protocol in place.
 Children’s health and well-being is paramount.
 All staff have a responsibility for the children’s overall well-being.
-This is supported within the classroom through PSHE (Personal, Social and Health Education) lessons, RSE (Relationships and Sex Education) as well as through assemblies and themed days.
+This is supported within the classroom through PSHE (Personal, Social and Health Education) lessons, RSHE (Relationships, Sex and Health Education) as well as through assemblies and themed days.

 Where appropriate, plans are put in place to support a child’s well-being following consultation with pupils and their parents/carers.
-We follow guidance from the Well-being Team and if necessary, trained health professionals to meet additional health, medical and personal care needs of individual children.
+We follow guidance if necessary from trained health professionals to meet any additional health, medical and personal care needs of individual children.